daveeS987/buy-nothing-frontend/README.md

 ## Project Overview

-- A user can sign in or continue as guest.
+- Users can sign in or continue as guest.
-- Upon sign up a user can upload a profile picture.
+- Users can upload a post with an image, description, category.
-- Upon sign up or login a user can reply to a post or create a post.
+- Users can perform crud operations with their own posts.
+- Users can post comments on their own post as well as other users posts.

 #